Pagd: Blog with pagd and github

 getting added.

-directory have a file by name index.
+Make sure that your _contents/ directory have a file by name index.

 Once you have your articles, generate the site.